k-sae/ign-reviews-Analysis/README.md

 ### steps

-1- we need to merge the two dataset in order to fetch the sales of each game title and it's score 2- use this hadoop commands to start the process on the mapper and reducer in _`merger`_ package
+1- to merge the two dataset in order to fetch the sales of each game title and it's score
+- use this hadoop commands to start the process on the mapper and reducer in _`merger`_ package

 ```
 #commands will be added on 12/12/2017
 ```

-4- next step is to get the average sold game copies for each score
+2- next step is to get the average sold game copies for each score

 ex output:
 ```